Pavanhs1808/Mydropp/README.md

 1. Install MongoDB on your computer
    - [Download MongoDB Community Server](https://www.mongodb.com/try/download/community)
-   - Follow installation instructions for your operating system
+   - Follow the installation instructions for your operating system

 2. Create a `.env` file in the project root with:
    ```